patrick-grubauer/OpenGL-Basic-Renderer/README.md

 # OpenGL Intro

 This repository contains introductory code and examples for getting started with OpenGL.
+The main purpose of this repository is to get a good understanding of opengl to start my next project, which is a chess engine :D

 ## Overview